DOT Telecom License Required

 Submit Online Application to DoT

 Visit the Sanchaar Seva Portal and fill out the OSP or ISP Licence application form.
+Upload all required documents in prescribed formats.

 5